wxs/cherylhsu.ca/content/post/2020-12-08-the-arts-of-living-and-dying-in-damaged-bodies.md

 The Zen koan illustrates a way out of the double bind.
 The student “changes the lever of communication”, walks up to the teacher, grabs the stick, and breaks it.

-I am ready to break the binaries, but I’d rather melt them through warmth of connection and love.
-I want change, don’t want to beat up on men, on white people, anymore.
-I’m ready to let their pain and hurt and loneliness touch me.
-I want to help them, support them, love them.
-Because it also means that I can help, support and love the “yang” and the “masculine” in me, that co-exists and dances with my “yin”.
+I am ready to break the binaries, but I’d rather melt them through warmth of love.
+I don’t want to beat up on men (on whiteness) anymore -- I *choose* loveas **"the will to nurture our own and another’s spiritual growth” (bell hooks)**.
+I want to help men, support them, love them.
+Because it also means that I can help, support and love myself --  the “yang” and the “masculine” in me, that co-exists and dances in balance with my “yin”.

 Someone in my kinship group shared the article: “[Why Male Baboons Benefit From Female Friends](https://www.nytimes.com/2020/10/01/science/baboons-males-friendship.html)” and it made me tear up again.
 We need friendship to survive.
 We need kinship, in order to cultivate what Anna Tsing calls “the arts of living on a damaged planet”.
 We need to collectively navigate the arts of living and dying in damaged bodies.